 Participants in the study were asked about their motivations for eating a vegetarian/vegan diet.
 A great many people indicated that they are vegan for health, taste, and humanitarian reasons.

 The same questions were asked of former vegetarians/vegans.
-There is a statistically significant association between nearly all of the motivations tested and whether an individual is a current or former vegetarian/ vegan, with the exception of cost, social influence, and wanting to follow a food trend.
+There is a statistically significant association between nearly all of the motivations tested and whether an individual is a current or former vegetarian/ vegan, with the exception of cost, social influence, and want to follow a food trend.